Ilmastokompassi/Ilmastokompassi/documentation/kubernetes.md

 ### Choosing the environment
 There is two OpenShift clusters available for the project.
 One for the staging environment and one for the production environment.
 * The staging cluster gets updated automatically from the `main` branch.
-Every commit to the `main` branch will trigger a new image to be pushed to Docker Hub with `latest` tag.
-The staging environment has `ImageStream` with a trigger which will then pull the latest image from Docker Hub and deploy it.
+Every commit to the `main` branch will trigger a new image to be pushed to GitHub Container Registry with `latest` tag.
+The staging environment has `ImageStream` with a trigger which will then pull the latest image from GitHub Container Registry and deploy it.
 * The production cluster is updated manually by creating a new release tag.

 ### Login to OpenShift cluster